Skip to main content

 What Counts as “Salary” for Gratuity?

-When Gratuity Is Paid
+When Gratuity Must Be Paid

-The employer can partially or fully forfeit gratuity only in specific cases:
+Employers can partially or fully forfeit gratuity only in specific cases:

 Common Mistakes